PRICING

 • Rather large limitations for creating applications because of the no-code approach.

-• A wide range of plans that can be confusing.
+• Wide range of plans that can be confusing.

 • Though it has a decent number of components and data sources (the smallest among all of the competitors), often they lack configuration capabilities.

-• The end-user UI is significant in size, and there is limited capacity to customize its appearance.
+• End-user UI is significant in size, and there is limited capacity to customize its appearance.

 • The system for creating queries and automations is not very user-friendly.